Guadalupe River (Texas): History

 The river was named after Nuestra Señora de Guadalupe by Alonso de León in 1689.
 It was renamed the San Augustin by Domingo Terán de los Ríos who maintained a colony on it, but the name Guadalupe persisted.
 Many explorers referred to the current Guadalupe as the San Ybón above its confluence with the Comal, and instead the Comal was called the Guadalupe.
 Evidence indicates that it has been home to humans for several thousand years, including the Karankawa, Tonkawa, and Huaco (pronounced like Waco) Indians.

 Being led by Prince Solms, 228 pioneer immigrants from Germany traveled overland from Indianola to the site chosen to be the first German settlement in Texas, New Braunfels.
 Upon reaching the river, the pioneers found it too high to cross due to the winter rains.
 Prince Solms, perhaps wishing to impress the others with his bravado, plunged into the raging waters and crossed the swollen river on horseback.
 Not to be outdone by anyone, Betty Holekamp immediately followed and successfully crossed the river.

 Flash floods

 The river is prone to flash floods due to a combination of topography, geology, and climate.
 The greater area, Texas Hill Country, is known as flash flood alley.
 According to the Washington Post, it "is the most flash-flood prone region in the country".

 1978

-July 1978, tropical storm Amelia made landfall and moved inland, stalling over the headwaters of the Medina and Guadalupe rivers.
+In July 1978, Tropical Storm Amelia made landfall and moved inland, stalling over the headwaters of the Medina and Guadalupe rivers.
 33 people drowned in the flooding.